alesky78/AutoMouse/README.md

 this software is implemented by java and can be used by command line or by swing application, it is up to the user to choose the preferred interface

+the automouse move the mouse in a loop +1px north/east and -1px south/west in the way to put keep the pointer to the same position
+the time when each iteration is performed can be configured

 ### How to build